Pinpoint Travel Health

 LGBT+ travellers

-Same-sex relationships are not illegal, although Japanese law does not guarantee freedom from discrimination on the grounds of sexual orientation.
-While same-sex marriages are not recognised in Japan, some areas of the country have begun issuing equivalent certificates.
-These can be used for civil issues, such as hospital visitation rights.
-Nichome in Tokyo and Doyamacho in Osaka are well known LGBT+ areas.
-It is generally safe for LGBT+ travellers in Japan.
+Same-sex sexual activity is not illegal, but Japanese law does not protect against discrimination on the grounds of sexual orientation.
+Same-sex marriages are not recognised, but some local authorities issue certificates of recognition that can be used for civil issues, such as hospital visitation rights.

 Read more advice for LGBT+ travellers.